-- A decrease in demand and revenues in certain verticals or sub-verticals which are particularly affected by the sanitary crisis, notably Occasional Use which has been impacted by the postponement or cancellation of sports events, as well as Mobile Connectivity which is affected by the impact of the crisis on airline and to a lesser extent maritime traffic; - Difficulties for some of the Group's customers, particularly distributors in the most affected segment, Mobile Connectivity, who may not be able to meet their obligations.
-To a lesser extent, if the crisis were to last, it could have a lasting impact on the advertising revenues of some of our customers in Broadcast and/or lead to an erosion of the customer bases of pay-TV operators in the absence of sports events; - A slowdown in the pace of new business opportunities in a sustainably deteriorating economic environment - Late payment and/or non-payment by certain customers, potentially leading to write-downs of receivables; - The effect of the crisis on the operations of other players in our value chain, notably satellite manufacturers, launchers and gateway installers, could lead to delays in the entry into service of new satellites.
-EUTELSAT QUANTUM, KONNECT VHTS and EUTELSAT HOTBIRD 13G have therefore seen their entry into service postponed as well as the deployment of the earth stations supporting EUTELSAT KONNECT's operations, resulting in a delay in revenues.
+- a decrease in demand and revenues in certain verticals or sub-verticals which are particularly affected by the sanitary crisis, notably Occasional Use which has been impacted by the postponement or cancellation of sports events, as well as Mobile Connectivity which is affected by the impact of the crisis on airline and to a lesser extent maritime traffic; - difficulties for some of the Group's customers, particularly distributors in the most affected segment, Mobile Connectivity, who may not be able to meet their obligations.
+To a lesser extent, if a new episode of the health crisis were to last, it could have a lasting impact on the advertising revenues of some of our customers in Broadcast and/or lead to an erosion of the customer bases of pay-TV operators in the absence of sports events; - a slowdown in the pace of new business opportunities in a sustainably deteriorating economic environment; - late payment and/or non-payment by certain customers, potentially leading to write-downs of receivables; - the effect of the crisis on the operations of other players in our value chain, notably satellite manufacturers, launchers and gateway installers, could lead to delays in the entry into service of new satellites.
+EUTELSAT QUANTUM, KONNECT VHTS,EUTELSAT HOTBIRD 13G and EUTELSAT 10B have therefore seen their entry into service postponed as well as the deployment of the earth stations supporting EUTELSAT KONNECT's operations, resulting in a delay in revenues.

-Moreover, if the Covid crisis were to lead to a durable downward revision of activity and cash-flow generation prospects, this could lead the Group to impair its long-term assets (including its goodwill).
+Moreover, if a new episode of the Covid crisis were to lead to a durable downward revision of activity and cash-flow generation prospects, this could lead the Group to impair its long-term assets (including its goodwill).